You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 See the DrugPatentWatch profile for lipitor

-Lipitor is a statin medication prescribed to individuals with high cholesterol levels, aiming to reduce the risk of heart disease, heart attacks, and strokes.
-Statins work by inhibiting the production of cholesterol in the liver, thereby reducing the amount of cholesterol available in the bloodstream.
+Lipitor, also known as atorvastatin, is a statin medication prescribed to individuals with high cholesterol levels.
+Statins work by inhibiting the production of cholesterol in the liver, thereby reducing the amount of low-density lipoprotein (LDL) or "bad" cholesterol in the bloodstream.
+By doing so, statins aim to lower the risk of heart disease and stroke.

-Potential Risks of Combining Lipitor with a Low-Carb Diet
+The Potential Risks of Taking Lipitor on a Low-Carb Diet

 Expert Insights